Super Kamagra and Kamagra Oral Jelly

 Criminal risk

-There is an increased risk of side effects from Kamagra jelly because it is
+There is an increased risk of side effects from Kamagra because it is said to contain 100mg of sildenafil, which is the maximum dosage per day .

-said to contain 100mg of sildenafil, which is the maximum dose per day.
-This is usually only prescribed for severe ED when lower doses are ineffective.
+This dosage is usually only prescribed for severe erectile dysfunction.
 Normally, a doctor would start you on a lower dose to see how your body reacts to the medication or if you get any side effects.
-They would then adjust the dose accordingly to your needs.
+They would then adjust the dosage accordingly to your needs.

-Kamagra oral jelly can cause side effect like:
+Kamagra can cause side effects like:

 • dizziness